Interrogation Room 109

-Interrogation Room 109 is a 2015 American independent urban drama written and directed by Anthony Malachi and produced by O-Park Productionz, in association with Joey Grant Entertainment.
+Interrogation Room 109 is a 2015 American independent urban drama written and directed by Anthony Malachi, Safiyah Chiniere and produced by O-Park Productionz, in association with Joey Grant Entertainment & SeeGold Entertainment.

 The film follows Slice, a Jersey City drug dealer, determined to win back his ex-girlfriend, Sharon.
 However, Sharon's new man, G-low, stands firmly in his way.
 Slice plots a devious scheme, complete with crooked cops, drugs, set-ups, murder, and blackmail to ensure G-low goes down, and stays down.
 The film was in part created to be used as an intervention tool for inner-city youth.

 The movie premiered on March 1, 2015, at Saint Peter's University in Jersey City, New Jersey, United States.

 Plot

 Interrogation Room 109 follows the quick rise and cataclysmic fall of the business partnership between Slice, a well-established Jersey City drug dealer, and G-low, a good-natured guy who naively entered the hustling world for extra money so he can play provider to his girlfriend, Sharon.
 However, Slice used to go out with Sharon and he's still in love with her.
 G-low, naively approaches Slice to become partners in the drug game even after learning that Slice used to date Sharon.
 Slice reassures G-low his feelings for Sharon are long-gone and everything moving forward is about business.
 Against his best friend, Cee's, warnings, G-low takes a chance and joins forces with Slice.

 With a car full of illegal drugs, Slice intentionally runs a red light and they are picked up by the police.
 During his interrogations, G-low begins to second guess himself and the interrogation tests his mettle and takes a toll on him.
 Meanwhile, during his detainment, Slice conspires with cop Detective.
 Monroe to ensure his own preservation, and to further set G-low up.
 Slice has Detective Jones mark two kilos in evidence, when there were really three in their possession.

 Feeling the pressure of being incarcerated and interrogated, G-low allows himself to be blackmailed by Det.
 Jones and agrees to pay him $5,000, and then plans to run.
 Slice figures that G-low will run, leave Sharon behind, and then he can blame G-low for the missing drugs when it comes time to answer to their supplier's inevitable inquiries about his missing drugs and money.
 And, of course- Slice figures he could win back Sharon, even though he has a very jealous live-in girlfriend, Lisa.